Clemency Burton-Hill: Other

 On the 2015 Children In Need special edition of the BBC show Only Connect, she appeared alongside David Baddiel and Philip Hensher in the "Music Monkeys" team playing against team "Chess Pieces" made up of Bonnie Greer, Hugh Dennis and A.N.
 Wilson.
 She appeared on Pointless Celebrities in December 2013.

+On September 29, 2022 she participated in a conversation and concert exploring music's role in brain injury recovery titled Healing with Music, with neurosurgeon Christopher Kellner, writer Maria Popova and violinist Alexi Kenney, in the Richardson Auditorium at the Alexander Hall, Princeton University.

 Personal life

 Burton-Hill married James Roscoe, a British diplomat, in 2008.
 The couple moved to New York in 2009 where Roscoe was posted to the UK Mission to the United Nations in New York and returned to London in 2013.
 Following a further period in NY from 2018 to 2022 the family moved to Washington DC in August 2022.
 The couple have two sons.

 Burton-Hill is a trustee of the children's education charity Dramatic Need.

 On 20 January 2020, she collapsed in New York City after suffering a brain haemorrhage and underwent emergency surgery.
 Doctors removed half of her skull at Mount Sinai West hospital in Manhattan, and she was unconscious for 17 days; it was uncertain how much of her brain would recover.
 She has recovered with the help of music-based occupational therapy.
 On 20 January 2021 the first interview with Burton-Hill, who was learning to speak again, was broadcast on BBC Radio 4's Woman's Hour.
 She interviewed Elizabeth Day for her Classical Fix podcast in August 2021.
+In March 2025 the BBC broadcast My Brain: After the Rupture, a television documentary about her recovery from the brain haemorrhage.

 Burton-Hill was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to broadcasting and journalism in the United States of America and the United Kingdom.